Cadáver Exquisito

 Inevitably2, people start craving meat.
 And so a lobby pushes the governments worldwide to legalize and institutionalize cannibalism.
 Crucially eating people remains illegal, so a selected population is turned into cattle.

 Our protagonist is Marcos Tejo, a high level executive of a slaughterhouse/refrigeration company.
-Death of his son and the state of the world pushes him into depression.
+The state of the world is making him miserable.
 He finds his job and all people associated with the meat industry despicable, but as he cares for his very ill father and needs money.
+The death of their son destroys his couple.
+His wife leaves to live with her mother and he is pushed further into depression.
+Life is devoid of purpose, words have lost their meaning; things just happen.

 First few chapters seem an obvious criticism of the meat processing industry.
 Replace humans by animals, and you get modern day industrial farming.
 The next line of thought is criticism of individuals who work in unethical fields, despite knowing that it is morally wrong.
 Post-modernist would blame the society for forcing this reality upon us3.

-According to some characters the virus was a hoax, a rumor spread by government to control population.
+1. According to some characters the virus was a hoax, a rumor spread by government to control population.
 This theory is neither proven nor debunked. ↩︎

-The story takes place in Argentina. ↩︎
+2. The story takes place in Argentina. ↩︎

-Personally I find that individuals are at fault more often than society.
+3. Personally I find that individuals are at fault more often than society.
 After all, society is composed of individuals. ↩︎